luitel777/quirks/linker/readme.md

 Stdlib expects an entry point to its prefdefined location _start but my linker says the entry point is _pheww and stdlib goes bonkers.
 And since I did not find any way to use syscall defined in <asm/unistd.h> in a C abstraction I had to use assembly.
-I don't know how asm("%0" : "where is docs"(nowhere)) works so I couldn't find a neater way except to do fill in the next bytes of m.
+I don't know how asm("%0" : "where is docs"(nowhere)) works so I couldn't find a neater way to do.

 # linker
 ## Elf section header table